 -

-A compatible EV or charger (check the latest supported list on Octopus’ website).
+A compatible EV or charger – Check the current supported list on the Octopus Energy website before applying.

 -

-The Octopus Energy app (iOS or Android) to set your “ready by” times and manage charging.
+The Octopus Energy app – You’ll use it to set your “ready by” times, monitor charging, and view overnight slots.

 👉 New to Octopus?
 You can join Octopus using my referral link and claim £50 of free credit.